MichaelCWalsh7/milestone-project-1/TESTING.md

         page they will end up at is very clearly.
        2. The navigation bar sticks to the top of the page regardless of how far down the user scrolls.
 This way, the user can always see and access all of the content on the website that is available to them, in just two or three clicks.
-       3. The sticky navigation bar also ensures that the user never feel trapped, even on mobile where the navigation bar folds into a hamburger menu that most users, especially prospective web design employers should be very familiar with using.
+       3. The sticky navigation bar also ensures that the user never feels trapped, even on mobile where the navigation bar folds into a hamburger menu that most users, especially prospective web design employers should be very familiar with using.
-       4. The navigation bar also has a very thick text underline on all resolutions so the user can instantly discern what page they are currently viewing.
+       4. The navigation bar also has multicoloured visual background effects on the active page, so the user can instantly discern what page they are currently viewing.

     3. As a First Time Visitor, I want to be able to check the employment status and professionalism of the creator, I also want to locate their social media links to see their followings on social media and determine how trustworthy and legitimate they are.